gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction5.md

 | 2   | 4      | 2       | 18    |
 | 2   | 4      | 3       | 28    |

-Here, the row and column positions are encoded explicitly so that even if we changed the order of rows or columns, the meaning of the data would not change.
+Here, the row and column positions are encoded explicitly so that even if we changed the order of rows or columns, the meaning of the data would not change (if this were a medal table, the values in `column` might be four country names rather than numbers 1 to 4 and the values in `row` might be the years 2012 and 2016 rather than 1 and 2).

 We can use Elm functions to reshape a data table into tidy format.
 The example below shows how we might generate the tidy table above: